• ECTS

 3. Optical fibers

-• Properties of the modes (transverse field distribution, polarization, effective index)
+• Mode properties (transverse field distribution, polarization, effective index)

 • Dispersion in optical fibers (material, modal, guiding)